Guam crash-stabbing rampage trial opens

 HAGATNA, Guam (AP) — The murder trial of a 22-year-old man charged with killing three Japanese tourists during a rampage on Guam last year opened Monday with the prosecution saying rage triggered the attack, while the defense argued the defendant was mentally ill.

-Authorities accuse Chad Ryan DeSoto of barreling his car down a sidewalk, crashing into a convenience store, then getting out and stabbing bystanders during the Feb.
+Authorities accuse Chad Ryan DeSoto of barreling his car down a sidewalk in the heart of Guam’s Tumon tourist district, crashing into a convenience store, then getting out and stabbing bystanders during the Feb.
 12, 2013, attack that killed the three tourists and injured 11 others.

-Chief Prosecutor Phillip J. Tydingco told the 11-woman, one-man jury that DeSoto, his anger and rage fueled by problems with his life and relationships, committed his crimes in the heart of Guam’s Tumon tourist district.
+Chief Prosecutor Phillip J. Tydingco told the 11-woman, one-man jury that DeSoto, committed his crimes while his anger and rage were fueled by problems with his life and relationships.

 DeSoto “shattered the peaceful and once enjoyable tropical night of at least 14 innocent human beings,” Tydingco said.
 He argued that the defendant acted out “his anger over his depression, anger about his life, anger about his girlfriend who left him a year or more ago to live away in Utah, anger about his job, his friends and family life.”

 Tydingco said he will present evidence that DeSoto told his mother four hours after the attack that he was going to jail.

 The defendant sat impassively next to his counsel, public defender Eric Miller, as the prosecutor argued his guilt.